-The identification of the locally regulated population is to be performed in compliance with the Regulation and the relevant list has to be submitted to the Group's Human Resources Department for validation; the following subjects within SGSS S.p.A. have been included in the category of locally regulated population:
+The identification of the locally regulated population is to be annually performed in compliance with the New Provisions and the Regulation and the relevant list has to be submitted to the Group's Human Resources Department for validation.
+As a result, the following subjects within SGSS S.p.A. have been included in the category of locally regulated population:

-- Members of the Board of Directors;
+- Members of the Board of Directors:

 - General Manager;

+- Deputy General Manager;

 - Head of Compliance;

 - Head of Global Risk Management;

 - Head of Human Resources;

 - Head of Finance;

-- Head of Accounting and Balance Sheet;

 - Head of Tax Affairs;

 - Head of Legal and Corporate Affairs;

-- Head of Information Technology;
+- Head of Technology and Transformation Delivery;

 - Head of Liquidity Management;

-- Head of Securities Banking Operations;
+- Head of Securities Banking Operations:

 - Head of Clearing & Settlement Services;

 - Head of Trustee & Depositary Services;

-- Head of Funds Services Operations;
+- Head of Funds Services Operations:

 - Head of Fund Processing Services;

 - Head of Fund Valuation Services:

-- Head of Business Development:

-- Head of Business Support;

-- Head of Coverage Marketing and Solutions;
+- Head of Coverage Marketing and Solutions:

-- Head of Coverage;

 - Head of Client Service;

-- Head of Custody & Issuer Services;
+- Head of Custody & Issuer Services.

+- Chief Information Security (CISO)

+- Head of Organization and Logistics

+- Head of Security Data Management

-The Head of U.O.
-Human Resources, in coordination with the Group's Human Resources Department and with the assistance of the Head of U.O.
+Department and with the assistance of the Head of U.O.
 Global Risk Management and the Head of U.O.
 Compliance, shall perform an accurate self-assessment to identify the regulated population at SGSS S.p.A.
-This process must be based on the recognition and evaluation of individual positions (responsibility, hierarchical levels, activities performed, operational proxies, etc.), essential elements for an evaluation of the relevance of each subject in terms of the taking of risks by SGSS S.p.A..
+This process must be based on the recognition and evaluation of individual positions (responsibility, hierarchical levels, activities performed, operational proxies, etc.), essential elements for an evaluation of the relevance of each subject in terms of the taking of risks by SGSS S.p.A.

 The self-assessment process and its outcome must be duly justified and formalised.
 The outcome has to be submitted by the Head of U.O.
-Human Resources to the Group's Human Resources Department before the same is submitted to SGSS S.p.A.'s Board of Directors.
+Human Resources to the Group's Human Resources Department and to the Remuneration Committee before the same is submitted to SGSS S.p.A.'s Board of Directors.